CE-Programming/toolchain/docs/static/ides.rst

 If you opened a demo project, you should be able to hover over the functions to see documentation/usage.

 6. Build

+Before this step, make sure you added your CEdev :code:`bin` folder to your system's PATH, otherwise Make won't be able to find the right compiler.

 Right click the makefile and click "Run 'makefile'"